 But science doesn’t mean clenched perfectionism.

 For those of you who are thinking of tackling the big day, I’ve got some tips to help you out.
 The most important thing about Thanksgiving is right there in the name, be thankful.
-If you burn the turkey, make PB&J and laugh it off.
+If you burn the turkey, eat all the side dishes and proclaim yourselves temporary vegetarians and laugh it off.
+If you are with your people, whatever that looks like for you, then you are doing it right, the rest is just details.
 And if at all possible, set yourself up for success with some simple advice and simpler recipes.

 Whether you are having a huge event with five generations, a gathering of your best pals who aren’t able to be with their own families, or just a small dinner with you and your sweetie, there are ways to make this day less stressful, and more joyous.

 Firstly, know thyself.
 Do you regularly make your own puff pastry, serve towering flaming Baked Alaskas, and finish your sauces with homemade demi-glace?
 Then find any challenging menu that inspires you and have at it.
 But if you burn the toast four days out of ten, this isn’t the time to try anything complicated.
 Keep things simple, and don’t be afraid to get help with the hard stuff or fiddly bits.
 People love to participate, so let guests bring something to take some of the pressure off you.
 If you’ve never made piecrust, buy a good quality frozen crust.
 Look at local prepared foods sections of grocery stores and see who is offering side dishes and do a tasting the week before.
 If Whole Foods is making a killer stuffing, there’s no shame in serving it.
 Does gravy make you nervous?
-Add five or six whole peeled shallots to the roasting pan along with your bird, and simply blend them into the de-fatted pan juices to thicken it easily without all that tricky flour business.
+Add five or six whole peeled shallots to the roasting pan along with your bird, and simply blend them into the de-fatted pan juices or some stock to thicken it easily, add some herbs, a splash of wine or sherry, and you have a flavorful jus without all that tricky flour business.

 Thanksgiving is also a great time to connect with your family members who cook…call Mom or Uncle Al and ask for advice and recipes, they’ll be flattered and you’ll be amazed how many great tips they can give you.

-So, if you’re getting ready for the big day, here are Stacey’s Thanksgiving Commandments:
+So, if you’re getting ready for the big day, here are Stacey’s (via Jonnie) Thanksgiving Commandments:

-1. Thou shalt buy a fresh turkey from a butcher, and dry brine before roasting.
+1. Thou shalt buy a fresh turkey from a butcher, and brine or dry brine before roasting.

 I know Butterball seems like a good idea, and awfully convenient, but they are so filled with preservatives and water and other unnatural stuff, they don’t really taste like turkey.
 Call your local butcher and order a fresh turkey for pick up the Monday before Thanksgiving.
 The bonus will be that you won't have to thaw it!
 Take it home and dry brine for two days, essentially giving it a good salting and slapping it in a large Ziploc bag to hang out.
 I recommend the Food52 recipe for this.
+If you prefer a wet brine, go for it, I’ve been preferring the dry brine of late, especially since it saves a ton of room in the fridge, but do one or the other.
 Then cook as you usually do.
 You’ll be delighted with the moist, well-seasoned results.